apache/doris/docs/en/administrator-guide/config/fe_config.md

 MasterOnly：true

-Maximal bytes that a single broker scanner will read.
+Minimum bytes that a single broker scanner will read.

 ### catalog_trash_expire_second